 Each year the mentorship culminated in a public Symposium Day – and informal event for the participants to share the ideas they had been working on, for the mentor to introduce their work and for everyone to discuss the role of mentoring in general, and this mentorship programme in particular.

-The international mentors over the four programmes were Kirsten Dehlholm of Hotel Pro Forma (Denmark), Viviane De Muynck of Needcompany (Belgium), Tim Crouch (UK), Stewart Laing of Untitled Projects (UK), and Anna-Sophie Mahler (Germany/Switzerland), and Johanna Freiburg of She She Pop and Gob Squad (Germany), and Kelly Copper of Nature Theater of Oklahoma (USA).
+The international mentors over the six programmes were Kirsten Dehlholm of Hotel Pro Forma (Denmark), Viviane De Muynck of Needcompany (Belgium), Tim Crouch (UK), Stewart Laing of Untitled Projects (UK), Anna-Sophie Mahler (Germany/Switzerland), and Johanna Freiburg of She She Pop and Gob Squad (Germany), and Kelly Copper of Nature Theater of Oklahoma (USA).

 Key activities for this role included: